Azure/apiforfhir-migration-tool/infra/Demo/ReadMe.md

 **IMPORTANT:** Ensure that the `fhir-migration-demo` environment is active by selecting it from the dropdown menu above the **Send** button.

-## Test incremental copy functionality
+## Test FHIR data migration tool functionality
-This section explains how to test incremental copy functionality using Postman.
+This section explains how to test FHIR data migration tool functionality using Postman.

 **1. Inject Data into API for FHIR Server**